selectiveintellect/vic/functions.md

     This function sets the given MCU port or pin name as a digital output.
 It internally will generate code handling the appropriate registers for the MCU to accomplish this task.
-A port for a PIC&reg; MCU allows all the pins to be selected at once.
+A port for a PIC&reg; MCU allows all the pins corresponding to that port, to be selected at once.
 An example of a port is `PORTA` and an example of a pin is `RA0`.

     Examples: